threefoldtech/rmb-rs/docs/readme.md

     pub timestamp: u64,
 }
 ```
+##### Response
-A response message is defined as follows
+A response message is defined as follows this is what is generated as a response by a service and also what is received
+by the client as a response to the Outgoing Request
 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug)]
 pub struct JsonError {